ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 Install the virtualization software platform of your choice.
 It must support using Windows 11 and Ubuntu 24.04 as a guest OS.
 In general, you'll need the latest version of the software.

-**VMware Workstation** or **VMware Fusion** is recommended and available free of charge on the [VMware Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#VMWare) open to all K-State CS students.
+**VMware Workstation** or **VMware Fusion** is recommended and available free of charge on the [VMware Website](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and is free for personal and academic use.

 You may need to install the latest version available for download and then update it within the software to get to the absolute latest version that supports the latest guest OS versions.

 {{% notice info "VMWare Licenses" %}}

-_Unfortunately, the process for getting VMWare licenses changed in 2022, so we have to manually request access for a class.
-If you have issues accessing this site and getting a license, it is likely that I forgot to send in that request.
-Please email me and remind me so I can get that done! - Russ_
+_VMWare licenses are now free for personal and academic uses starting in 2024.
+You should be able to download the latest version and install it without a product key. - Russ_

 {{% /notice %}}